michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 # Questions:
-Your company needs to implement a relational database in Azure, maintenance must be minimized.
+1. Your company needs to implement a relational database in Azure, maintenance must be minimized.
 You should use Azure SQL Database.
+2. You need to query table Products in an Azure SQL database.
+You must have SELECT access to the Products table, you must have user in the database and your IP address must be allowed to connect to the database.